miwipe/ngsLCA/README.md

 sample.re -- a list of lca file names that will not be included in the final results, sample.re="file1.lca,file5.lca"

 group.name -- higher taxonomic ranks that will be used for grouping taxa, format: "NCBI taxaID:Scientific name"; default: group.name="10239:Viruses,2157:Archaea,2:Bacteria,4751:Fungi,33090:Viridiplantae,33208:Metazoa"

-thr3 -- minimum percentage of the reads for a taxon to the total reads numbers of the group, range from 0 to 1, default: thr3=0

 top.abundance -- how many most abundant taxa will be illustrated in figs, default: top.abundance=50